teal-waters/python-template/CONTRIBUTING.md

 - Use the present tense ("Add feature" not "Added feature")
 - Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
-- Limit the first line to 72 characters or less
-- Reference issues and pull requests liberally after the first line

 **Examples:**
 ```